 The Consumer Confidence Report (CCR) details the quality of your drinking water, where it comes from, and where you can get more information.
-This annual report documents all detected primary and secondary drinking water parameters, and compares them to their respective standards known as Maximum Contaminant Levels (MCLs).
+This annual report documents all detected primary and secondary drinking water contaminants and their respective standards known as Maximum Contaminant Levels (MCLs).